stmayna/stmayna/README.md

 - 👋 Hi, I’m @stmayna
-- 👀 I’m interested in everything related to Python even though I have a low skill on it.
+- 👀 I’m interested in everything related to Python.
 - 🌱 I’m currently learning about Data Science and still growing.

 <!---